 3. Describe the role played by protein pumps during active transport in plants.

 Protein pumps use energy to carry substances across the cell membrane.
 These protein pumps take the substance from a region of lower concentration to a region of higher concentration.
 They take part in transportation with the help of energy against the concentration gradient, wherein the energy is supplied by ATP.
 The protein pumps, upon getting activated with energy, pick up solute particles from the outside to transfer them to the inside of the cytoplasm.
 When all the protein pumps are getting used, the transport rate reaches its maximum.

 Active transport is the transport of ions across the membrane of plants through these protein pumps involving energy.

 4. Explain why pure water has the maximum water potential.

-Pure water has the maximum water potential because they have the kinetic energy of their own and they remain in constant random motion.
-The water molecules in pure water possess maximum kinetic energy which decreases with addition of solutes, subsequently free energy of the water molecules gets decreased.
+Pure water has the maximum water potential because they have a kinetic energy of its own, and they remain in constant random motion.
+The water molecules in pure water possess maximum kinetic energy, which decreases with the addition of solutes.
+Subsequently, the free energy of the water molecules decreases.
 Hence, pure water is said to have maximum water potential.